neondatabase/website/content/docs/manage/organizations.md

 ### Invite Members

-Only Administrators have the authority to invite new members to the organization.
+Only Admins have the authority to invite new members to the organization.
 Invitations are issued via email.
 If a recipient does not have a Neon account, they will receive instructions to create one.

 ![organizations people tab](/docs/manage/orgs_people.png)